getadvice/getadvice.github.io/join.md

 donate_url: An URL to allow users to donate
 calendar_url: An URL to your public calendar like calendly, yocale, shore, etc.
 ---
-You can add extra info or tips for the call or about yourself if you want it.
+You can add extra info or tips for the call, about yourself, testimonials, etc.

+No js, iframes or things like that.
+Let's keep everything simple for now.
 ```

 ### Test it
 Test if everything looks good.
 This blog works with [Jekyll](https://jekyllrb.com/docs/) you can clone the forked repo and follow the instructions on Jekyll docs on how to test.